JuliaHealth/KomaMRI.jl/README.md

 KomaMRI.jl (formerly MRIsim.jl), whose name comes from the Japanese word for spinning-top こま (ko-ma) as they precess due to gravity like spins in a magnetic field.

-This package is meant to simulate general Magnetic Resonance Imaging (MRI) scenarios that could arise in pulse sequence development.
+This package is meant to simulate general Magnetic Resonance Imaging (MRI) scenarios that could arise in pulse sequence developmenty using open-source community standards like ISMRMRD and Pulseq.

 > 🟢 **[27 Jul 2023] JuliaCon 2023 presentation:** I gave a talk at the MIT 😄!
 A video of the presentation can be seen [here](https://www.youtube.com/watch?v=WVT9wJegC6Q).